brozrost/tvet/README.md

-Python package for visualization and analysis of asteroid shape models and their light curves.
+`tvet` is a Python package for visualization and analysis of asteroid shape models and their light curves.
+It computes mesh geometry, photometric cosines, fluxes, and light curves using selectable scattering laws.
+The tool also supports plotting light curves and interactive visualization of asteroid geometry and photometric data.

 <div align="center">
   <a href="https://github.com/brozrost/tvet/actions">